echiner/edem-mda-data-ingestion-and-nosql/Exercises/Exercise04/README.md

 * **File**: You should see the files being generated in the local folder called "data".

 **IMPORTANT TIP**: Take a look at the documentation of the different processors in order to understand both the configuration parameters and the relationships (outputs).
 For example, [SplitJson](https://nifi.apache.org/docs/nifi-docs/components/org.apache.nifi/nifi-standard-nar/1.12.1/org.apache.nifi.processors.standard.SplitJson/).

+**Stop the flow**: Make sure to stop the flow once you have verified that everything is working as expected and the data is being stored correctly.
+Otherwise, you will be consuming resources and potentially hitting the API limits.

+**Save the template**: Once you have finished, resave your Nifi flow with your added configurations as a template.
+This will allow you to reuse it for the [Exercise 10](../Exercise11/README.md).

 ## Reference